 At Farm Sanctuary, we spend our lives with farm animals, and we know them as individuals.
 We would no more eat a chicken or a pig than we would eat a kitten or a puppy.
 We also recognize that legislation can lessen the suffering of millions — or even billions — of animals with one bill.

 Farm Sanctuary works hard both to pass good state legislation and to stop bad state legislation.
-Please check out the current bills listed below and take action on any that are happening in your state.
-If you’re a Farm Sanctuary member, please make sure we have your email address and postal address (so we know what state you’re in), and we will alert you to any future legislation that affects farm animals in your state.
+Because state legislative sessions are generally fairly brief, and because we coordinate activities on bills with other organizations, we generally do not post state legislative updates here, but instead we ask that you please make sure we have your email address and postal address (so we know what state you’re in), and we will alert you to any future legislation that affects farm animals in your state.

 Animal Protection Legislation History